armchaircaver/ECM-factorisation/README.md

  In tests with moderately sized factors up to 20 digits this algorithm outperforms pyecm, although I haven't experimented with tuning the parameters of pyecm.

-The algorithms test primality of a number using Miller-Rabin and factorise a number using trial division, Pollard Rho, and Elliptic Curve Method (ECM).
+The function factorECM tests primality of a number using Miller-Rabin and factorises a number using trial division and Elliptic Curve Method (ECM).
 Factorisation may take some time if the number has two large prime factors.

-ECM algorithm

 The ECM algorithm uses Montgomery elliptic curves with Suyama parameterisation to construct the curves, and has 2 phases based on the descriptions in [1] and [2]